 Did you know FSB members have access to free online health and safety training courses?
 Visit FSB Legal Hub to access on-demand courses.

 As well as being a legal requirement, everyone in your business can benefit from relevant training, especially if you’re working in a high-risk environment.
-It can help to minimise hazards day-to-day and make sure your business runs smoothly.
+It can help to reduce risks, minimise hazards day-to-day, and make sure your business runs smoothly.
 This includes you, your team and contractors who may be unfamiliar with your workplace and the measures you’ve put in place.

 How can I identify training needs in my business?